-MPO Goal: Use existing facility capacity more efficiently and increase healthy transportation capacity maximize the region's existing transportation system so that both people and goods can move reliably and connect to key destinations.
+MPO Goal: Use existing facility capacity more efficiently and increase healthy transportation capacity

+Through its goal and objectives for capacity management and mobility, the MPO seeks to maximize the region's existing transportation system so that both people and goods can move reliably and connect to key destinations.
 Much of the Boston region is densely developed, which creates challenges to making major changes to its transportation infrastructure to address access, reliability, and congestion mitigation needs.